Opportunities Don’t Last.

 In 2006 I read a book that changed our investment real estate life; Real Estate Investing in Canada by Don R. Campbell.
 This book is timeless and should be one of your must-read books before you retire.

 Having a backdoor to your home is another way out and a safe escape route, both important.
-For me having a backdoor plan is developing a new beginning.

 Your Backdoor; Gives You a Different View of the World and a Reality Check

-I did not keep our investment real estate business a secret; either I did not share with most people at work.
+I did not keep our investment real estate business a secret; I did not share with most people at work.

 Don’t give your day job; use your current employee career to build a robust financial foundation; your lenders will look kindly to you securing investment real estate mortgages.

 Remember to learn from Wayne and know that no matter how much you think you are valued, you are still an employee; the employer’s door will hit you in the rear end at some point.

 Getting the Golden Handshake should not come as a surprise; above all, how you handle the next stage of your life is the tell-tale sign of your character.

 Put yourself in the Skates of Wayne Gretzky and ask, “The Great One Question”:

 What is your exit strategy?